Stew-Roids: Plot

 Joe and Bonnie host a backyard barbecue, where Joe's baby daughter, Susie, gets into a fight with Stewie over a doll and attacks him.
 Upset by this, Peter takes Stewie to train at the local gymnasium.
 A trainer notices Stewie struggling with barbells and offers steroids.
 Peter injects the drugs into Stewie, who becomes incredibly buff and develops an aggressive personality, much to the horror of his family.
 Stewie becomes tormenting towards Brian.
 As time passes, Stewie's drugs gradually wear off, much to his shock.
 His skin becomes incredibly loose and flabby.
 Stewie jumps out of his bedroom window to avoid Brian's wrath, only to have his loosened skin help him glide to safety.

 Elsewhere, Connie D'Amico is unhappy to learn that she has dated nearly every single boy in the school and plans to date an unpopular boy to gain better popularity, eventually deciding on Chris.
 During their first date, Chris reveals that he likes Connie, who is surprised by his kind heart and actually becomes attracted to him.
-As a result, Chris' popularity increases at school, which leads to accolades by the jocks, cheerleaders, and other socially powerful students.
-Meg tries to use the relationship to gain popularity herself, only to find herself snubbed off by Chris’ newfound shallowness.
+As a result, Chris's popularity increases at school, which leads to accolades by the jocks, cheerleaders, and other socially powerful students.
+Meg tries to use the relationship to gain popularity herself, only to find herself snubbed off by Chris's newfound shallowness.
 That weekend night, Chris and Connie plan a house party at the Griffins’ house, but Connie becomes upset when she finds out that Chris is cheating on her with two other girls, making Connie a social outcast.
-She turns to a reluctant Meg, who relents when a javelin thrown by Chris impales Meg's shoulder.
+She turns to a reluctant Meg, who eventually relents when a javelin thrown by Chris impales Meg's shoulder.
 They publicly release a video of Chris dancing naked in his room in the style of Buffalo Bill from The Silence of the Lambs.
 Connie instantly becomes popular again, while Chris is rendered back to his low social standing and apologizes to Meg for everything, and he tells her what it was like to be a part of the "in-crowd".